mbridak/FieldDayLogger/README.md

 ## Changes since 21.2.26

-* Feat: added CW macro keys.
+* Feat: Added CW macro function keys, It will make an XMLRPC call on port 8000 to my [PyWinKeyerSerial](https://github.com/mbridak/PyWinKeyerSerial) program, also on github.
-* Feat: added a terminal mode bandmap, which pulls from 'local' skimmers. and watches the log database to mark calls already worked.
+* Feat: Added a terminal mode bandmap, which pulls from 'local' skimmers. and watches the log database to mark calls already worked.
 Highlights those close to your VFO if you use flrig.

 ## 2021 Field Day, what was learned.